Bryl33t/ftp_client/README.md

                distinguish the end of the structural entity.
 If a file has record structure (see below) this is no problem;
                records will be explicitly marked during transfer and storage.
-If the file has no record structure, the <CRLF>
+If the file has no record structure, the &lt;CRLF&gt;
                end-of-line sequence is used to separate printing lines, but these format effectors are overridden by the ASA controls.